 My Professional Background

-I have training as a mind-body life coach from Mind Body Coach University.
-I’m not a woo-woo person and am not big on spirituality, but I have deep respect for the mind-body connection and the power of our emotions.
+This 9-month long training taught me somatic coaching techniques.
+I’m not a woo-woo person, but I have deep respect for the mind-body connection and the power of our emotions.
 I am not afraid of the hard stuff, and if we work together, I will encourage you to learn how to work with your emotions.

 I am Canadian and spent many years living in Toronto, Ontario.
-I currently live in Brooklyn, NY and am planning a move to Portland, OR.
-But I work with clients all over the world; you need not live near me to work with me!
+I currently live in Portland, Oregon, but I work with clients all over the world.